risenohk/commerce_rng/README.md

 4. The customer completes checkout.

+## Requirements
+- Commerce 8.x-2.12 or later.
+- RNG 8.x-1.5 or later with a patch applied (see section "Patches" below).

 ## Patches

 When using RNG 8.x-1.5 (the latest release at the time of writing), you'll need